ClaudiaInSweden/hanneles_art_gallery/README.md

   Users will only see the option "Subscribe" while logged-in administrator also has access to "Create Newsletter"

 ![Navbar categories](static/readme-docs/others/navigation.png)

-Also available is a search bar and the shopping cart that shows the total amount of the items in the shopping cart in Euro.
+Also available is a search bar and the shopping cart that shows the total sum of the items in the shopping cart in Euro.
 On small screens the amount is hidden and the logotype switches to a clickable icon, to allow a reasonable size of the search field.
 The search field searches through title, painting technique, size and the category field and search results are displayed on the paintings overview page.
-An information text informs the user about the number of matches and a link back to the overview page.
+An information text informs the user about the number of matches and also contains a link back to the overview page.

 ![Search results](static/readme-docs/others/all_paintings.png)

-The navigation bar is identical on each page (includes method is used) to enable easy navigation.
+The responsive navigation bar is identical on each page to enable easy navigation on all devices.
 It allows users to navigate between pages on all devices without the need to use the "back" button.

 ### Home Page

 The Home page is the starting point for users.
 It displays one of the paintings and informs the user about the purpose of the website.
 Keywords and phrases are used in the short intro text and the button for improved SEO.

 ![Home Page](static/readme-docs/others/amiresponsive.png)

 The lower part of the page shows reviews that have been given from users.
 Both the heading and the review text are linked to the review page.

 Below the review part contact details are available.

-The section is splitted into three parts:
+The section is split into three parts:

 - address
 - contact detail